ArminJo/arduino-test-compile/README.md

               SimpleFrequencyDetector:
                 -DINFO

-          - arduino-boards-fqbn: arduino:avr:uno|All-DEBUG # UNO board with -DDEBUG for all examples
+          - arduino-boards-fqbn: arduino:avr:uno|All-DEBUG # Uno board with -DDEBUG for all examples
             sketches-exclude: 50Hz # Comma separated list of (unique substrings of) example names to exclude in build
             build-properties:
               All:
                 -DDEBUG

-          - arduino-boards-fqbn: arduino:avr:uno|trace # UNO board with different build properties
+          - arduino-boards-fqbn: arduino:avr:uno|trace # Uno board with different build properties
             sketches-exclude: 50Hz # Comma separated list of (unique substrings of) example names to exclude in build
             build-properties:
               WhistleSwitch: